 According to research, camphor is found as the main ingredient in a tree named Cinnamomum Osmophloeum Kaneh.
 In addition, research also mentions that the camphor found in it has antioxidant properties.

 Explain that the antioxidant effect gives the body the ability to fight free radicals.
 Oxidative stress is caused by free radicals, which, along with damaging cells, cause many serious diseases like Alzheimer’s (amnesia), heart disease and diabetes.
 Antioxidant properties present in camphor can prove to be helpful in relieving many health-related problems like these.

 Enriched with antiseptic properties

 The use of camphor can also be considered beneficial in increasing the tendency towards sexual relations.
-A research done on the medicinal properties of camphor mentions that it has the ability to increase aphrodisiac i.e. libido and the use of camphor oil can prove beneficial in this case.
+Research done on the medicinal properties of camphor mentions that it has the ability to increase aphrodisiac i.e. libido and the use of camphor oil can prove beneficial in this case.
 At the same time, due to excessive use, it can also exhibit effects like anti-aphrodisiac i.e. reducing libido.
 Hence, here one needs to be extremely careful while using it.

 According to some research, natural ingredients like camphor or camphor oil, menthol, and essential oils of clove and eucalyptus can help reduce nerve sensitivity and give you pain relief.
 To get relief from joint pain, mix camphor by heating sesame oil on the affected area several times a day and massage the joints with this mixture.

 If your hand gets burnt, applying camphor paste is very beneficial.
 Actually, you can prepare a paste or cream from camphor to heal burn wounds.
 Actually, it is antiseptic.
-For this, you have to grind camphor and mix honey in it.
-Then apply it on your wound.
+For this, you have to grind the camphor and mix honey in it.
+Then apply it to your wound.
 This will first reduce your irritation and then help the wound to heal.